 The restaurant’s mirror effects continue the theme, intriguing the eyes and enchanting the heart.
 The patio too, sheltered in winter and open to the skies in summer, is a haven of peace, far from the bustling city streets.
 Take the opportunity to sample a beautifully presented platter of three caviars, complemented by a glass of vintage champagne and carefully selected accompaniments.

 This exposure to gastronomic cultures has resulted in extremely creative cuisine.
-It is a skillful blend of tradition and modernity, with dishes such as white asparagus, lemon mousseline and tuna with smoked albacore, or roasted Saint-Guénolé langoustines, quinoa tabbouleh, peppermint or chilled pea soup with lemongrass.
+It is a skillful blend of tradition and modernity, with dishes such as white asparagus, lemon mousseline with smoked albacore, or roasted Saint-Guénolé langoustines, quinoa tabbouleh, peppermint or chilled pea soup with lemongrass.
 Under his management, the restaurant of the Hotel de Sers, with its very imaginative contemporary design, has become one of the trendiest fine dining establishments of the Champs Élysées.